karinmarjieh/Asteroids/README.md

 In order to Play the game:
 1) Download the zip file.
 2) Open the HTML file.
-3)Press on the Arrows to move and on the space to shoot .
+3) Press on the Arrows to move and on the space to shoot .